-The hairy woodpecker, is a medium sized woodpecker, it can reach up to 25 cm in length.
-The larger subspecies of these woodpeckers lives in northern regions of their habitat range, while smaller ones live further south.
+The hairy woodpecker is a medium-sized woodpecker, it can reach up to 25 cm in length.
+The larger subspecies of these woodpeckers live in northern regions of their habitat range, while smaller ones live further south.

 Although most of its upper parts and feathers are black and white, some variations among the woodpecker subspecies do occur.
 The male and female woodpeckers of each particular subspecies appear similar in coloring, except males have a splotch of red on the back of its head, while females have black in the same area.